Submitted by Piece of Mind Cannabis

 Brush your teeth, change your clothes if you have to, and wash those hands!
 A light spray of perfume can help remove some of the odors from your skin and hair.
 Just be sure to not go overboard because you may be equally suspicious if you smell too much like roses.

 And if all else fails, there are plenty of smoke-free options to choose from these days.
-Stop by Satori to browse through the best selection of edibles, vape cartridges, tinctures, capsules, beverages, and so much more!
+Stop by Piece of Mind Cannabis to browse through the best selection of edibles, vape cartridges, tinctures, capsules, beverages, and so much more!